BrenKenna/webdev-ca2/README.md

 - Next stops are:

-  - Styling the TV-Div.
+  - Styling the TV-Div:

+    - Moved the inline stylings to a central external css file + added channel switches + btn colors.

+    - Next to style is the Label (header), Query (obvious code block like grey or something) and Results box (copy and paste from previous).

+    - Consider the grid system, CSS-calc for responsive stylings.

-  - Populating the table (data & column names are separate object fields).
+  - Populating the table (data & column names are separate object fields):

+    - Empty the current result block & embed the result in html with class / id values in javascript loop over results

+    - Read the sql-results header array => html

+    - Read each results line array => html

   - Tidy up the repo & index.html